AlexGalays/abyssa-js/README.md

 ## What is Abyssa?

 Abyssa is a stateful, hierarchical client side router.
-What does stateful mean? it means all states are not equal and abyssa knows how to go from one state to another efficiently.
+What does stateful mean?
+It means all states are not equal and abyssa knows how to go from one state to another efficiently.
 Abyssa does only one thing: Routing.
 Upon entering a state, it can be rendered using any technique: Direct DOM manipulation, client or server side templating, with the help of a binding library, etc.
 A state can even be abstract and not render anything.